npm/policies/disputes.md

 later, some other user wants to use that name.
 Here are some common ways that happens (each of these is based on actual events.)

-1. Joe writes a JavaScript module `foo`, which is not node-specific.
+1. Alice writes a JavaScript module `foo`, which is not node-specific.
-   Joe doesn't use node at all.
+   Alice doesn't use node at all.
 Bob wants to use `foo` in node, so he wraps it in an npm module.
-Some time later, Joe starts using node, and wants to take over management of his program.
+Some time later, Alice starts using node, and wants to take over management of his program.
 2. Bob writes an npm module `foo`, and publishes it.
-Perhaps much later, Joe finds a bug in `foo`, and fixes it.
+Perhaps much later, Alice finds a bug in `foo`, and fixes it.
 He sends a pull request to Bob, but Bob doesn't have the time to deal with it, because he has a new job and a new baby and is focused on his new erlang project, and kind of not involved with node any more.
-Joe would like to publish a new `foo`, but can't, because the name is taken.
+Alice would like to publish a new `foo`, but can't, because the name is taken.
 3. Bob writes a 10-line flow-control library, and calls it `foo`, and publishes it to the npm registry.
 Being a simple little thing, it never really has to be updated.
-Joe works for Foo Inc, the makers of the critically acclaimed and widely-marketed `foo` JavaScript toolkit framework.
+Alice works for Foo Inc, the makers of the critically acclaimed and widely-marketed `foo` JavaScript toolkit framework.
 They publish it to npm as `foojs`, but people are routinely confused when `npm install foo` is some different thing.
 4. Bob writes a parser for the widely-known `foo` file format, because he needs it for work.
 Then, he gets a new job, and never updates the prototype.
-Later on, Joe writes a much more complete `foo` parser, but can't publish, because Bob's `foo` is in the way.
+Later on, Alice writes a much more complete `foo` parser, but can't publish, because Bob's `foo` is in the way.

-The validity of Joe's claim in each situation can be debated.
+The validity of Alice's claim in each situation can be debated.
-However, Joe's appropriate course of action in each case is the same.
+However, Alice's appropriate course of action in each case is the same.

 1. `npm owner ls foo`.
-This will tell Joe the email address of the owner (Bob).
+This will tell Alice the email address of the owner (Bob).
-2. Joe emails Bob, explaining the situation **as respectfully as possible**, and what he would like to do with the module name.
+2. Alice emails Bob, explaining the situation **as respectfully as possible**, and what he would like to do with the module name.
 He adds the npm support staff <support@npmjs.com> to the CC list of the email.
-Mention in the email that Bob can run `npm owner add joe foo` to add Joe as an owner of the `foo` package.
+Mention in the email that Bob can run `npm owner add joe foo` to add Alice as an owner of the `foo` package.
-3. After a reasonable amount of time, if Bob has not responded, or if Bob and Joe can't come to any sort of resolution, email support
+3. After a reasonable amount of time, if Bob has not responded, or if Bob and Alice can't come to any sort of resolution, email support
    <support@npmjs.com> and we'll sort it out.  ("Reasonable" is
    usually at least 4 weeks, but extra time is allowed around common holidays.)